Ask the Experts

 You can use a glass plateto check for flux coverage on the bottom side of the board.
 For the platedthrough hole penetration, use a raw board and apply a thin sheet of absorbentpaper on the top side of the board and process it through the fluxer system.You should be looking for flux residues on the absorbent paper sheet.
 Also lookfor flux around the pads on the top side of the board.

 Aspecific area to be cautious of is the edges, make sure the flux penetrates thehole near the edges of the board to make sure you get good solder flow in thoseholes.

 At EPTAC Corporation, Mr. Lambert oversees content of course offerings, IPC Certification programs and provides customers with expert consultation in electronics manufacturing, including RoHS/WEEE and lead free issues.
 Leo is also the IPC General Chairman for the Assembly/Joining Process Committee.

-uses the method described above, with a "mesh" board to check for uniform fluxpenetration over the entire fluxed area.
+There are generaltools available for testing flux penetration such as the Fluxometer(r), whichuses the method described above, with a "mesh" board to check for uniform fluxpenetration over the entire fluxed area.

 Senior Project Engineer

 Paul been with Electronic Controls Design Inc. (ECD) in Milwaukie, Oregon for over 39 years as a Senior Project Engineer.
 He has seen and worked with the electronic manufacturing industry from many points of view, including: technician, engineer, manufacture, and customer.
 His focus has been the design and application of measurement tools used to improve manufacturing thermal processes and well as moisture sensitive component storage solutions.